 Kinetic sand is sand that has had ingredients added to it so that it becomes mouldable like clay.
 It continues to have the grainy properties of sand, creating an interesting texture experience.

-It sticks to itself, much like wet sand at the beach.
+Yet it sticks to itself, much like wet sand at the beach.
 When you are on the shore making sand castles or sand sculptures, you need to add water to keep the structures from becoming too dry and crumbling.
-That is essentially the idea behind kinetic sand.
+This is essentially the idea behind kinetic sand.

 - 4 cups sand